Firas11993/ada2017/Project/README.md

 # Questions for TAs

 - Is the second part described in the absract feasible?
-- Is there a way to find out where the twitter users are located.
+- Is there a way to find out where the twitter users are located?